stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 ======================= ===================================================
 Name                    Description
 ======================= ===================================================
-normal_to_face          Array of normals for each horizontal face indexed
-                        as (face, component).
-number_horizontal_faces Number of horizontal faces on the reference element. out_face_normal         Array of normals for each horizontal face indexed
+number_horizontal_faces Number of horizontal faces on the reference element. number_vertical_faces   Number of vertical faces on the reference element. normal_to_face          Array of normals pointing in the positive (x, y, z)
+                        axis direction for each face (whether horizontal or vertical) indexed as (face, component). out_face_normal         Array of outward-pointing normals for each face (whether horizontal or vertical) indexed as
-                        as (component, face).
+			(component, face).
 ======================= ===================================================

 .. _dynamo0.3-gh-shape: